Counternarcotics and Transnational Threats Command (Colombia)

-The Counternarcotics and Transnational Threats Command (Comando Contra el Narcotráfico y las Amenazas Transnacionales, CONAT) is a military command of the National Army of Colombia tasked with providing assistance to counter-narcotics efforts.
-The command is deployed to jungle and mountainous areas where the guerrillas of the National Liberation Army.
+The Counternarcotics and Transnational Threats Command (Comando Contra el Narcotráfico y las Amenazas Transnacionales, CONAT) is the military command of the National Army of Colombia tasked with air assault operations in the event of an emergency threats requiring military force as a rapid deployment force (RDF), clandestine and covert operations, counterinsurgency in jungle and mountainous areas, counter transnational threats, crime suppression in hard-to-reach areas, maneuver warfare, providing assistance to counternarcotics efforts, providing security in areas at risk of attack or urban terrorism, and support urban counterterrorism.

+The command is deployed to jungle and mountainous areas to counterinsurgency where the guerrillas of the National Liberation Army (ELN) have their base of operations.

 Background and establishment

 The establishment of a military command specialized in the fight against drug trafficking was first envisaged in August 2020 by former Defence Minister Carlos Holmes Trujillo.
 The establishment of the new command was proposed in order to centralize efforts and actions of existing units.

 The Counternarcotics and Transnational Threats Command was established on 26 February 2021 to replace the Special Counternarcotics Brigade and to support the larger Joint Task Force units.
 The Command is expected to reach the full operational capability in May 2021.

 Mission

 The Counternarcotics and Transnational Threats Command has been established in order to carry out contrast to drug trafficking, to transnational threats linked to the illegal exploration of minerals, to the trafficking of species and of people, to terrorism.

 According the National Army of Colombia, the command is in charge of coordinating interdiction operations, special operations against drug trafficking, including operations against drug traffickers by organized armed groups and related illegal economic activities.